Dash-Industry-Forum/Guidelines-Security/10-General.inc.md

 Note: In theory, it is possible for the [=DRM system=] initialization data to be the same for different [=content keys=].
 In practice, the `default_KID` is often included in the initialization data so this is unlikely.
 Nevertheless, DASH clients cannot assume that using equal initialization data implies anything about equality of the [=DRM system configuration=] or the [=content key=] - the `default_KID` is the factor identifying the scope in which a single [=content key=] is to be used.
 See [[#CPS-default_KID]].

+The [=DRM system configuration=] MAY change over time, both due to MPD updates in live services and due to runtime changes in the [=solution-specific logic and configuration=].
+A typical example of runtime changse would be using a unique license server URL for each license request.

 ## Signaling presence of encrypted content ## {#CPS-mpd-scheme}

 The presence of a `ContentProtection` descriptor with `schemeIdUri="urn:mpeg:dash:mp4protection:2011"` on an adaptation set informs a DASH client that all representations in the adaptation set are encrypted in conformance to Common Encryption ([[!DASH]] sections 5.8.4.1 and 5.8.5.2 and [[!CENC]] section 11) and require a [=DRM system=] to provide access.